CRISIS ON INFINITE FLASHPOINTS1 of 12

 GREEN LANTERN: REBIRTH3 of 12

-This 2004-2005 mini-series resurrected a dying Green Lantern franchise and started writer Geoff Johns' journey toward becoming DC's go-to event architect — and one of the company's most successful retcon artists, which he displayed in a big-way here.
+This 2004-2005 limited series resurrected a dying Green Lantern franchise and started writer Geoff Johns' journey toward becoming DC's go-to event architect — and one of the company's most successful retcon artists, which he displayed in a big-way here.

 Johns, working with artist Ethan Van Sciver, was able to bring back a disgraced Hal Jordan from the dead, restore the charter's former heroic reputation, resurrect a huge, universe-spanning Green Lantern corps, and explain questionable areas of the Green Lantern mythos in fresh, new ways — all without dumping the continuity that had come before.